occisn/occisn/README.md

+How to reach me: [discussion linked to this profile repository](https://github.com/occisn/occisn/discussions), as well as issues and discussions in each repository

 <!-- ## Hi there 👋-->

-How to reach me: issues and discussions in each repository

 <!--
 **occisn/occisn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.